Topological Thouless Pumping of Ultracold Fermions: Methods

-Since $^{171}$Yb atoms have a very short $s$-wave scattering length of -0.15nm \cite{Kitagawa08}, we use sympathetic evaporative cooling with $^{173}$Yb atoms to obtain the degenerate Fermi gas of $^{171}$Yb \cite{Taie10}.
-After collecting Yb atoms in a magneto-optical trap using the intercombination transition (556nm), the two isotopes are loaded into a crossed far-off-resonant trap (FORT) with 532nm light.
+Since $^{171}$Yb atoms have a very short $s$-wave scattering length of -0.15~nm~\cite{Kitagawa08}, we use sympathetic evaporative cooling with $^{173}$Yb atoms to obtain the degenerate Fermi gas of $^{171}$Yb~\cite{Taie10}.
+After collecting Yb atoms in a magneto-optical trap using the intercombination transition (556~nm), the two isotopes are loaded into a crossed far-off-resonant trap (FORT) with 532~nm light.
 Sympathetic evaporative cooling is performed by continuously decreasing the FORT trap depth.
-After blowing away the $^{173}$Yb atoms by using a 556nm laser which is resonant only for $^{173}$Yb, we obtain a pure degenerate gas of $^{171}$Yb atoms with two hyperfine spin components of $\ket{F=1/2, m_F=\pm 1/2}$ and a typical number of atoms of $1\times 10^4$ for each spin.
-The initial temperature before lattice loading can be as low as 60~nK, which is $\sim50$~\% of the Fermi temperature $T_F$ in the FORT.
-The trap frequencies of the FORT at the end of the evaporation are $(\omega_x', \omega_y', \omega_z)/2\pi=(145, 20, 161)$, where the $x'$- and $y'$- axes are tilted from the lattice axes ($x$ and $y$) by 45$^{\circ}$.
+After blowing away the $^{173}$Yb atoms by using a 556~nm laser which is resonant only for $^{173}$Yb, we obtain a pure degenerate gas of $^{171}$Yb atoms with two hyperfine spin components of $\ket{F=1/2, m_F=\pm 1/2}$.
+The number of atoms for each spin is typically $9(1.5)\times 10^3$ for Fig.~\ref{fig:Pumping} and \ref{fig:SweepTemp}b, and $6(1.5)\times 10^3$ for Fig.~\ref{fig:topology} and \ref{fig:SweepTemp}a.
+A typical temperature in the FORT before lattice loading is $T/T_F=0.26(8)$ at the end of the evaporation with the trap frequencies of the FORT of $(\omega_{x'}, \omega_{y'}, \omega_z)/2\pi=(170, 42, 153)$~Hz, where the $x'$- and $y'$- axes are tilted from the lattice axes ($x$ and $y$) by 45$^{\circ}$.